JoshMJohnson/Discord_Themes/README.md

 <h1 align='center'>Custom Made Discord Themes</h1>

+<h2 align='center'>How To Install</h2>

+    1a.)
+Download 'Discord' from Google

+    1b.)
+Download 'Better Discord' from Google

+    1c.)
+Download css file of desired theme linked on GitHub (linked to Google Drive)

+    2.)
+Open normal discord

+    3.)
+Select 'User Settings' on the bottom left corner of Discord

+    4.)
+Scroll down to 'BETTERDISCORD' section on left tab and click on 'Themes'

+    5.)
+Click on 'Open Themes Folder' at top of 'Themes' page

+    6.)
+Move download css file into the folder opened by Discord from 'Open Themes Folder' button

+<h2 align='center'>Themes</h2>

 <img src='approving_morty.gif' alt='Morty Dancing in Approval' width='200px' height='350px' align='right'>

 [Lord of the Rings: The Ring](#lord-of-the-rings-the-ring)<br>